nasa/GeneLab_Data_Processing/RNAseq/Pipeline_GL-DPPD-7101_Versions/GL-DPPD-7101-G.md

 - `--interactive` – force reports to use interactive plots
 - `-n` – prefix name for output files
 - `-o` – the output directory to store results
-- `/path/to/directory/containing/raw_fastqc/files` – the directory holding the output data from the fastqc run, provided as a positional argument
+- `/path/to/directory/containing/raw_fastqc/files` – the directory holding the output data from the FastQC run, provided as a positional argument

 **Input Data:**